suneelpatel/R-for-Beginners/README.md

 * Discover: Investigate the data, refine your hypothesis and analyze them
 * Model: R provides a wide array of tools to capture the right model for your data
 * Communicate: Integrate codes, graphs, and outputs to a report with R Markdown or build Shiny apps to share with the world

+#### What is R used for?

+* Statistical inference
+* Data analysis
+* Machine learning algorithm

+#### Why use R?
+Data science is shaping the way companies run their businesses.
+Without a doubt, staying away from Artificial Intelligence and Machine will lead the company to fail.
+The big question is which tool/language should you use?

+They are plenty of tools available in the market to perform data analysis.
+Learning a new language requires some time investment.
+The picture below depicts the learning curve compared to the business capability a language offers.
+The negative relationship implies that there is no free lunch.
+If you want to give the best insight from the data, then you need to spend some time learning the appropriate tool, which is R.

+# 2. Variables in R

+# 3. Data Types in R

+# 4. Data Operators in R

+# 5. Flow Control in R

+# 6. Conditional Statement

+# 7. Loops in R

+# 8. Functions in R